NUSTM/ChatGPT-Sentiment-Evaluation/README.md

 ## Citation

-If you find this work helpful, please consider citing our work as follows:
+If you find this work helpful, please cite our paper as follows:

 ```
 @article{wang2023chatgpt-sentiment,